 Dell offers a variety of spec customization options, but the base model starts with a 10th-generation intel Core i5-10210U processor, 8GB of RAM, and a 256GB PCIe NVMe solid-state drive (SSD).
 For graphics, options start with a GeForce MX250 GPU, and ports include USB-A 3.1, Thunderbolt 3/USB-C, DisplayPort, and HDMI 2.0.
 The battery won’t last all day, so you’ll want to have an outlet handy, but at nearly 6 pounds, this is not designed to be a portable machine.
 If you’re happy to set it up for use, though, theis a fantastic 17-inch laptop.

-Why you should buy this: You want a gaming machine that’s portable but has enough juice to handle your serious gaming needs.
+Why you should buy this: You want a good gaming laptop that’s portable but has enough juice to handle your serious gaming needs.

 Who’s it for: Gamers who want top-tier performance in an attractive chassis.